markovmodel/molPX/README.md

 * This is currently under **heavy development** and the API might change rapidly, to the point of even **changing its name** in its near future, so please stay tuned.

-* Until there is a proper release, consider this just an ipython repository that changes rapidly.
+* Until there is a proper release, consider this just a ipython repository that changes rapidly.

 * The important methods (`bmutils`) have been tested for correctness,